 Why?
 In my experience, it boils down to some fundamental differences in the way that IT and security professionals see their jobs—and the way their bosses, the CIO and the CISO—establish departmental goals.

 As a CISO, I certainly have my own perspective on the differing priorities of IT and cybersecurity groups.
 But I’m not unaware of the challenges that IT faces.
 Before I became a CISO, I spent many years working in IT and know first-hand what IT departments grapple with.

 Simply put, IT departments tend to build their teams, processes, budgets and priorities around ensuring service delivery.
-Cybersecurity departments, by contrast, see the world through the lens of risk mitigation.
+Cybersecurity departments, by contrast, see the world through the lens of risk mitigation, risk management and cybersecurity oversight.
 And while these two priorities may not be innately at odds with each other, there is enough of a gap to create inefficiencies at least, and outright problems at worst, if not acknowledged and addressed.

 If that sounds suspiciously like the title of a popular book from the 1990s—“Men Are From Mars, Women Are From Venus”—well, there’s a reason why.
 Like men and women, IT and cybersecurity folks see things differently.

 Undoubtedly, both service delivery and risk mitigation are essential to any organization’s ability to accomplish its business objectives and thrive.
 Cybersecurity folks will struggle to protect data and identities if the underlying computing foundation—infrastructure and applications—are not of sufficient quality, integrity and performance to support and even drive a modernized cybersecurity framework.
 And IT departments can focus all they want on service delivery, but it won’t mean anything if digital assets from the data center to the edge to the cloud are not secured.
 Service-level agreements mean nothing when your customer data is stolen and your employees’ identities and privileges are compromised.